 The opening credits of ‘Da Vinci’s Demons’ remain one of my favorites for a TV show, after ‘Game of Thrones’ and ‘Under the Dome.’
 Revolving around the genius inventor and philanthropist Leonardo da Vinci in 14th century Italy, this David S. Goyer’s series is a captivating watch, at least for a couple of seasons.
 The series begins with a young Leonardo and his weird, unusual inventions, his inner struggles, his initial setbacks, his love interests and quests to uncover the secrets of the Book of Leaves, and his allegiance in shaping the history of Rennaissance in Italy.
 Though the series becomes more complicated with cults and fantasy quests coming in its later seasons, it still retains the charm of medieval Europe and has beautifully (although fictionally) portrayed the hypothesized life and times of Leonardo da Vinci.

 7. Black Sails (2014-2017)

-Perhaps the only worthwhile tv series on pirates so far, ‘Black Sails’ focus in its entirety on a high-profile treasure hunt (as with any pirate-related representations), the struggle to retain it, with many other players, pirate vessels, naval commands, and hidden secrets coming to the fore.
+Perhaps the only worthwhile TV series on pirates so far, ‘Black Sails’ focuses in its entirety on a high-profile treasure hunt (as with any pirate-related representations), the struggle to retain it, with many other players, pirate vessels, naval commands, and hidden secrets coming to the fore.
 Based on Robert Louis Stevenson’s novel ‘Treasure Island’ the series revolves around Captain Flint, the protagonist and a former naval officer who has turned to piracy.
 The entire story has been beautifully wrapped around that of Captain Flint’s and has ample references to bloodshed, assassinations, power shifts, and the never-ending lust for treasure.